imazen/resizer/Plugins/CloudFront/readme.md

 If you have configured a CNAME mask for your CloudFront distribution, and would like to transfer the 'SEO weight' from the old URLs to the new CNAME-based urls, set redirectPermanent=true.

-## Automatic image URL translation

-To remove the requirement of an extra request, yet keep the developer/webmaster load to a minimum, it is necessary to process all outgoing HTML and translate those URLs to cloudfront URLs dynamically.

-This kind of behavior could be useful outside the scope of the image resizer, as it could be used to edge-cache a variety of files (such as javascript, css, audio files, etc.) without having to manually modify the content.
-However, image URLs are the ones most easily changed without adverse affects.

-Two possible options for modifying image URLs in HTML output are Control Adapters and Html filters.

-If you're interested in testing this functionality, send me an e-mail, as I'd like to get several use cases ready before plunging into development.

-Please send feedback!
-There's a little tab at the bottom that makes it easy.
-You can even suggest ideas and vote for them.
-Check it out!